RadialDevGroup/ombudsman/development/STORY_WRITING.md

 **Note**

 Sometimes stories that can be broken up do not make sense as discrete deliverables.
 In these instances, it may make more sense to combine stories.
+In this case, discuss options with a senior developer/manager.